Food allergies, constipation and diarrhea in toddlers.

 Allergies tend to run in families.
 A baby is at an increased risk of food allergies if:

-• Offering these foods one at a time may make it easier to identify the culprit food should an allergic reaction occur.
+- Offer these foods one at a time because it may make it easier to identify the culprit food should an allergic reaction occur.
+Wait for 3-4 hours before offering another common food allergen.

 Constipation